Why is change so hard?

 We underestimate the process

-More often than not behavioural change occurs gradually, over time.
+Behavioural change occurs gradually over time and rarely follows a linear path.
 A simple progression through the above stages is not the norm.
 We tend to move back and forth through each stage, recycling through them until the change becomes fully established.

 Remember, it is a marathon, not a sprint.